documentnode/documentnode.io/release-notes/relnotes-1.2.143.md

 ## Hero page block with search box

 We added a new hero page block with a search box.
-It's a great condidate for creating `Help Centre` pages.
+It's a great candidate for creating `Help Centre` pages.

 ![screen-hero-searchbox](screen-hero-searchbox.png)